preactjs/preact-www/content/en/guide/v10/typescript.md

   render() {
     return <div ref={this.ref}>Foo</div>;
     //          ~~~
     //       💥 Error!
-Ref only can be used for HTMLAnchorELement }
+Ref only can be used for HTMLAnchorElement }
 }
 ```